mraniki/tt/README.md

 1) Create a private channel and a bot via [@BotFather ](https://core.telegram.org/bots/tutorial)
 2) Get your
     - CEX API Keys supported by [CCXT](https://github.com/ccxt/ccxt) or
-    - DEX chain supported by [Web3](https://github.com/ethereum/web3.py).
+    - DEX keys and RPC supported by [Web3](https://github.com/ethereum/web3.py).
 You can use [chainlist](https://chainlist.org), [awesome rpc list](https://github.com/arddluma/awesome-list-rpc-nodes-providers) or [cointool](https://cointool.app/) for chain details
-3) Update the config (telegram token and telegram channel).
+3) Update the config (bot token and bot channel and exchange details).
 Point your config to container volume /code/config)
-4) Deploy :
+4) Deploy via:
-    - via docker dockerhub `docker push mraniki/tt:latest` (or `docker push mraniki/tt:nightly`) or
+    - docker dockerhub `docker push mraniki/tt:latest` (or `docker push mraniki/tt:nightly`) or
     - `git clone https://github.com/mraniki/tt:main` and `pip install -r requirements.txt`
 5) Start your container or use `python3 bot.py`

 ## Config
-Approach:
+Quick start approach:
 - Update the sample db with your parameters and save it as db.json
-- if you deploy the bot on a cloud platform, you can use `DB_URL` to import db.json
+- if you deploy the bot on a cloud platform, you can use `DB_URL` to import db.json from a secure location

 ### Env
 [env sample](config/env.sample)